Filter Tags

 You can find more detailed information on parental allowance on the website of the Federal Ministry for Families, Senior Citizens, Women and Youth and Parental Allowance and Parental Allowance Plus.

-Parental allowance applications can be downloaded online from the website of the Lower Saxony Ministry for Social Affairs, Health and Equality.
+Applications for parental allowance can be downloaded online from the website of the Lower Saxony Ministry for Social Affairs, Health and Equality.

 Open Contact us